 ACCREDITED CERTIFICATION COURSE

-For persons who have earned a Certificate of Completion from the Basic Course, CDBG 101, and a Conditional Grant Administrator Certification, the following classes must be completed within 2 years of obtaining the Certificate of Completion:
+For persons who have earned a Certificate of Completion from the Basic Course, CDBG 101, the classes listed above for Conditional Certification and the following classes must be completed within 2 years of obtaining the Certificate of Completion:

 • Labor Standards – 8 Hours

-Completion of these courses with passing test grades in addition to the CDBG 101 Basic Course Certificate of Completion and the Conditional Grant Administrator Certification allows the recipient to provide grant administration services on all types of CDBG projects.
+Completion of these courses with passing test grades in addition to the CDBG 101 Basic Course Certificate of Completion allows the recipient to provide grant administration services on all types of CDBG projects.

 CONTINUING EDUCATION REQUIREMENT